← All guides

 1. Output is 5x more expensive than input (for all models).
 A 1K-token output costs the same as a 5K-token input.
 Every prompt engineering choice that reduces output length saves 5x more than the same reduction in input.

 2. Opus is 5x more expensive than Haiku.
 A Haiku workload costing $100/month costs $500/month on Opus.
 Use the cheapest model that clears your quality bar.
+For a practical guide to matching tasks to models, see Haiku vs Sonnet vs Opus: which model to use.

 Worked cost examples